borealbirds/ring-of-fire/docs/species/CHSP/index.md

 subtitle: Spizella passerina
 ---

-The population size of Chipping Sparrow (Bruant familier) in the Ring of Fire region was 5.492 (4.757, 6.132) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Chipping Sparrow (<div>Bruant familier</div>) in the Ring of Fire region was 5.492 (4.757, 6.132) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps